dalibo/pitrery/INSTALL.md

 `rsync` is needed to archive WAL files over the network on *both* hosts.

+When making backups using `rsync`, `pax` is required on target host.

 GNU make is also needed to install from the source tarball.